 My mother’s grandfather was Don Mariano Salmon Peralta of Pasuquin, Ilocos Norte.
 He was a cousin of Don Mariano Marcos of Batac, Ilocos Norte.
 After the Nalundasan case, Don Peralta invited Don Marcos to stay in Davao.
 Don Peralta got him a temporary job as Deputado Gobernador of Davao.
 Not many people know that Don Mariano Marcos actually lived in Davao.
 But if you get Ferdinand Marcos’s autobiography, (Tadhana?), there’s a picture of his father with the caption: Gentleman farmer in Davao.
 (At least in the edition that I saw.)
 The Marcoses used to spend their summer in Malita as guests of the Peraltas.
 According to my mother, she spent quite a lot of time talking to Ferdinand as she always found him alone and far from young people his age.

 My mother got her ship, and made a killing.
-To everybody’s surprise, Marcos chose Mike Tamano to be part of the Nationalista Party’s Senate line-up.
+To everybody’s surprise, Marcos chose Mike Tamano to be part of the Nacionalista Party’s Senate line-up.
 My mother took the opportunity to introduce herself to Marcos’s mother, Dona Josefa Edralin Marcos.
+My mother spoke fluent Ilocano so she felt at home with Nana Sepa and her entourage.
 Together, they created Operation Pepay.
 Campaign funds came pouring in.
 I’ve never seen such amount of campaign funds in my life.
 Nana Sepa and my mother became life-long friends.

 When Nana Sepa died in 1988, my mother, my eldest brother Jun Abbas and I went to her wake.
 A lot of press people were there, and they were quite shocked to see my brother, a staunch Marcos oppositionist, attending the wake of Marcos’s mother.
 They did not know, of course, that Nana Sepa used to call my brother, “My Golden Boy.”